-Furthermore, quarantines, shelter-in-place and similar government orders related to COVID-19 or other infectious diseases could cause validation and qualification of our pilot manufacturing facility to be delayed significantly.
-In addition, even though the pilot manufacturing facility is operational, such government orders could prevent us from operating the facility as intended.
+Furthermore, quarantines, shelter-in-place and similar government orders related to COVID-19 or other infectious diseases could cause a pause in manufacturing in both our external CMO's and our pilot manufacturing facility, which could significantly delay the supply of clinical material.
+We have experienced some cancelled or delayed manufacturing operations at our CMO's due to staffing issues related to COVID-19.
+In addition, even though our pilot manufacturing facility is fully operational, government orders or staffing issues related to COVID-19 illness could prevent us from operating the facility as intended.
 These events could delay our ability to manufacture clinical-scale materials for certain of our product candidates and otherwise delay the development of certain of our product candidates.